bamarni/dockness/README.md

 ### From source (requires Go)

-    go get github.com/miekg/dns
-    go get github.com/bamarni/dockness
+    go get github.com/miekg/dns github.com/docker/machine github.com/bamarni/dockness

 ## Usage

     dockness [options...]

     Options:
-      -tld          Top-level domain to use (defaults to "docker") -ttl          Time to Live for DNS records (defaults to 0) -port         Port to listen on (defaults to "53") -server-only  Server only, doesn't try to create a resolver configuration file -user         Execute the "docker-machine ip" command as a different user (defaults to "SUDO_USER")
+      -tld    Top-level domain to use (defaults to "docker") -ttl    Time to Live for DNS records (defaults to 0) -port   Port to listen on (defaults to "53") -debug  Enable debugging (defaults to false)

 ### Mac OSX

 To develop on Mac you probably have a local VM, using VirtualBox for example.
 However this machine gets assigned a dynamic IP address.

-The program can be up and running in one command :
+You can be up and running in a few commands, first :

+    > echo "nameserver 127.0.0.1\nport 10053" | sudo tee /etc/resolver/docker

+It tells your Mac that the resolver for `.docker` TLD listens locally on port 10053.
+You can now run the resolver on this port :

-    > sudo dockness
+    > dockness -port 10053
-    2016/02/18 10:39:52 Creating configuration file at /etc/resolver/docker...
-    2016/02/18 10:39:52 Listening on :53...
+    2016/02/18 10:39:52 Listening on :10053...

-*If you don't want to run the program as root, you can create the resolver file yourself and use a high port.
-Cf. example in the [Configure as a service](#configure-dockness-as-a-service) section.*

 ### Linux